Cape Elizabeth Land Trust (CELT)

 On the eastern shore of Cape Elizabeth, forming the northern extent of Broad Cove.
 Get directions to Trundy Point here.

 Limited parking is allowed on Reef Road, but cars must not block the blind corner, as visibility is limited.
-If parking is full, please park farther away from the point or consider exploring another preserve.
+Emergency vehicles must have space to pass.
+If parking is full, consider exploring another preserve or please park farther away from the point.

 Trundy Point represents some of the best undeveloped rocky headland habitat that the Cape Elizabeth landscape is known for.
 The property provides expansive views of Casco Bay, including the opportunity to view five lighthouses from atop this rock outcrop.
 A prime spot for birding, the wave-battered rocks offer the chance to see uncommon and beautiful seabirds such as guillemots, razorbills, long-tailed ducks, and harlequin ducks.
 This property also features a sheltered pocket beach ideally situated for picnicking and swimming.

 Please cherish and help care for this natural preserve.
 Limit trail use to daytime hours only.
 Carry out all waste and stay on marked trails.